colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

 had expected to only need to forward UDP on port 1194 but I found I had to forward both UDP and TCP.
 Whether that is a bug in my router or is a general requirement I don't know.
 2. In order to achieve point 5 setup a static route on the router so anything addressed to 10.8.0.0 is passed to the IP of the Pi.
-Look for 'Static Route' configuration in the document.
+Look for 'Static Route' configuration in the router.

 On mine, for the static route I had to set

     Destination   10.8.0.0
     Mask          255.255.255.0
-    Gateway       192.168.49.83
+    Gateway       <pi ip address>

 # Testing

-Having installed openvpn on a server (which is not realy the focus of this article, but there are some notes on this below) logon to the pi from a local PC (not the one about to be used to connect to the VPN) and run
+Having installed openvpn on a client PC or device (which is not realy the focus of this article, but there are some notes on this below) logon to the pi from a local PC (not the one about to be used to connect to the VPN) and run